NCAR/climate-primer-water/doc/ch5_attribution.rst

 time (Lehner and Deser, 2023).
-A primary source of internal variability is the atmospheric general circulation with its day-to-day and week-to-week weather fluctuations with limits to their predictability past a couple of weeks, and can be termed random- or stochastic processes past those limits.
-In general, the climate system is highly variable at regional scales, and that such internally-generated variability is irregular in time and carries limited predictability.
+A primary source of internal variability is the atmospheric general circulation with its day-to-day and week-to-week weather fluctuations with limits to their predictability past a couple of weeks, and can be termed random or stochastic processes past those limits.
+In general, the climate system is highly variable at regional scales, and this internally-generated variability is irregular in time and exhibits limited predictability.
-Processes arising from the coupling between the ocean and atmosphere are also important sources of internally generated variability that give rise to distinctive patterns (or “modes”) of variability on interannual and longer timescales (Deser and Phillips, 2023).
+Processes arising from the coupling between the ocean and atmosphere are also important sources of internally generated variability that give rise to distinctive patterns (or “modes”) of variability on interannual and longer timescales (Deser and Phillips 2023).
 Examples include the interannual events of El Niño Southern Oscillation (ENSO); and the Pacific Decadal Oscillation (PDO) and the Atlantic Multidecadal Oscillation (AMO) patterns which can influence regional climate conditions, such as droughts or cooling periods.
-It is a central scientific challenge to identify anthropogenic influences on weather and climate amidst this background of internal variability (Deser et al., 2020).
+It is a central scientific challenge to identify anthropogenic influences on weather and climate amidst this background of internal variability (Deser et al.
+2020).

 .. dropdown:: Semiregular climate cycles`